-The Board of Directors has ultimate accountability for risk management.
-Together, with various committees within BOA UK and risk policies, they are an integral part of BOA UK's Risk management framework.
+The Board, together with various committees within BOA UK and risk policies, are an integral part of BOA UK's Risk management framework.
 BOA UK is committed to ensure that its risk management framework is robust, up to date and in line with best practice.
-The Bank periodically reviews its risk appetite and ensures that it is in line with the current environment, the strategy and budgets under both business as usual and stressed conditions.
+The Bank periodically reviews its risk appetite and ensures that it is in line with the current environment, the strategy, and budgets under both business as usual and stressed conditions.

-First Line of Defense: The Business Meet BOA UK's strategic objectives Comply with Risk Appetite, limits, policies and procedures Direct management and oversight of risks Identify new and emerging risks Second Line of Defense: Risk Functions Design and implement appropriate and effective risk management framework Ownership of Risk Appetite, limits, policies and procedures Monitor, challenge and provide approval to the business Oversight and guardianship of BOA UK's risk profile Third line of Defense: Internal Audit Independent and objective assurance of effectiveness of internal controls • Provide independent review of adherence to controls, policies, rules and regulations by 1 st and 2 nd lines of defense • Promote robust and healthy challenge to management • Identify potential control weaknesses and track remedial actions
+First Line of Defense: The Business Meet BOA UK's strategic objectives Comply with Risk Appetite, limits, policies and procedures Direct management and oversight of risks Identify new and emerging risks Second Line of Defense: Risk Functions Design and implement appropriate and effective risk management framework Ownership of Risk Appetite, limits, policies and procedures Monitor, challenge and provide approval to the business Oversight and guardianship of BOA UK's risk profile Third line of Defense: Internal Audit Independent and objective assurance of effectiveness of internal controls Provide independent review of adherence to controls, policies, rules and regulations by 1st and 2nd lines of defense Promote robust and healthy challenge to management Identify potential control weaknesses and track remedial actions